falkr/iik-edu/pages/studieprogramleder.md

 ### Specific Tasks

-* [Conducting dialog meetings](dialogmøter-spl.html) with students three times per semester.
+* [Dialog meetings](dialogmøter-spl.html) with students three times per semester.
 * Writing the quality report at the end of the year.
 * Maintaining and updating the study program plan.
 * Contributing to IIK Education meetings.
 * Being a member of the study program council.
+* Meetings with teachers in the program